Furness Railway K2 Class: Edward the Blue Engine

-Edward the Blue Engine, from the Railway Series books and the spin-off television series Thomas the Tank Engine & Friends, is described as bearing "a quite striking similarity" to the Furness "Larger Seagulls".
+Edward the Blue Engine, from the Railway Series books and its television series adaptation Thomas the Tank Engine & Friends, is described as bearing "a quite striking similarity" to the Furness "Larger Seagulls".
 The Edwardian type is a fairly common design pattern in British steam locomotives.
 However, Edward differs in having a cab with dual glazed side windows, a much more characteristic feature of North Eastern railway locomotives.
 The tapered non-circular spectacle plate windows and the higher boiler line are distinctively those of the NER Class R1.